US regulators hammer down on unauthorized drone use

 The FAA originally sought a $1.9 million penalty from Skypan in October 2015, representing the largest fine ever sought by the agency against a domestic drone operator.
 Skypan, which was founded in 1988, provides aerial photography and data to developers to help them with planning, sales presentations, and more.

 The settlement has Skypan agreeing to pay a much lower penalty of $200,000 to the FAA over three years, and creating public service announcements that promote safe use of drones and cooperation with the FAA within the industry this year.
-If SkyPan commits any violation of current FAA rules in the next year, it will pay $150,000 more.
+If Skypan commits any violation of current FAA rules in the next year, it will pay $150,000 more.
 And if it fails to deliver those PSA’s or adhere to other terms of the settlement, it will also pay $150,000 more.

 0